-Their work builds on previous research by Dainotti and her collaborators covered here in 2017 and 2016 and is a major step toward enabling astrophysicists to use GRBs, which are some of the most powerful high-energy electromagnetic events known in the Universe, as standard candles.
+Their work builds on previous research by Dainotti and her collaborators covered here in 2017 and in 2016 and is a major step toward enabling astrophysicists to use GRBs, which are some of the most powerful high-energy electromagnetic events known in the Universe, as standard candles.

 Standard candles are objects with fixed luminosities that can be calculated by taking advantage of well-established relationships between an object’s luminosity and its physical properties—relationships that are independent of the object’s distance.
 Such objects enable the calculation of accurate astronomical distances.